 5 Common Medical Malpractice Claims

 According to the AMA, medical malpractice is the third leading cause of death in the United States.
 If you or a family member was a victim of malpractice, it’s crucial to reach out to an experienced medical malpractice lawyer.
-Case settlements range from reimbursement for pain and suffering to hundreds of thousands of dollars.
+Case settlements range from the reimbursement for pain and suffering to hundreds of thousands of dollars.
 The health industry pays out more than $3 billion every year.

 Below, we’ve put together a few of the leading causes of medical malpractice suits.